gushimaaceline/mama_mboga/README.md

-Developed a python e-commerce site  which allows cosumers to check available products, their quantity,prices and costumers can oder products of the choices  to be delieverd, The also give options for modes of payment.
+Developed a python e-commerce site which allows consumers to check available products, their quantity,prices and customers can order products of the choices to be delivered, They also give options for modes of payment.